walquis/http-class/README.md

 You can see that it's starting to get messy...!

+One way to describe this problem is the "Over" problem (from radio communications).

 What do we need?
-Some agreed way to signal when to stop reading.
+Some agreed-upon signal when to stop reading.
 Several options...
 * Agree how long the message will be, and read only that much, or...
-* Read until you see a special character, or...
+* Read until you see a special character (which one??), or...
 * Read non-blocking.

 For now, let's just go with non-blocking.